beingEniola/maven-toys-retail-expansion-analysis/README.md

 ## Recommendations

-1. Prioritize opening new stores in Downtown areas due to their strong and stable revenue performance despite the market decline..
+1. Prioritize opening new stores in Downtown areas due to their strong and stable revenue performance despite the market decline.
-Model new store operations after top performers like Ciudad de Mexico 2, specifically analyzing and replicating their inventory mix, pricing, and customer engagement strategies.
+2. Model new store operations after top performers like Ciudad de Mexico 2, specifically analyzing and replicating their inventory mix, pricing, and customer engagement strategies.
-2. Increase inventory and promotions in December, especially for Mall and Urban stores, to leverage the annual sales peak.
+3. Increase inventory and promotions in December, especially for Mall and Urban stores, to leverage the annual sales peak.
-3. Ensure consistent stock availability for high-performing products such as Lego Bricks, Colorbuds, and Action Figures to maximize revenue and customer satisfaction.
+4. Ensure consistent stock availability for high-performing products such as Lego Bricks, Colorbuds, and Action Figures to maximize revenue and customer satisfaction.
-4. Improve inventory monitoring and restocking to solve the stockout issues at stores like La Paz 1, Hermosillo 2, and Pachuca 1.
+5. Improve inventory monitoring and restocking to solve the stockout issues at stores like La Paz 1, Hermosillo 2, and Pachuca 1.
-5. Review how stores like Campeche 2 and La Paz 1 are doing, along with other below-average locations, to find out what's wrong or how they can be improved.
+6. Review how stores like Campeche 2 and La Paz 1 are doing, along with other below-average locations, to find out what's wrong or how they can be improved.